 Divide.
 Daffodils like to be divided every 3 years to promote continuing blooming each spring.
 After the foliage has died back, you can divide and move to a new spot in your garden.
 Divide ground covers now and transplant to extend their range.
 Perennial flowers that have already bloomed may be divided now if needed.

 Dahlias.
 It’s dahlia planting time this month!
-Dahlias want to live in full sun and this means 6 hrs. a day.
-Put dahlias in a spot with well draining soil.
+Dahlias want to live in full sun and this means at least 6 hrs. a day.
+Put dahlias in a spot with well-draining soil.

 Veggies, fruits & berries.
 It’s time to plant warm season veggies like peppers, tomatoes, eggplant, corn, squash, pumpkins and melons.
 See these tips on growing Edibles.

 Lawns.
 As the weather gets warmer, keep lawns mowed at 2.5-3 inches to defend from weeds and diseases.
 Longer blades of grass also mean deeper roots!
 Hot and dry weather stresses the grass and you’ll stress it further by cutting it at too low a setting.
 You can still overseed or reseed bare or thin parts of your lawn, but keep the spots well watered.
 If you didn’t fertilize your lawn, do so now, but hold off on fertilizing after this.
 Lawns will slow down their growth in the hot days of July and feeding may stress the grass.

 Houseplants.
 It’s definitely time to release your houseplants into the wild!
 Acclimate them slowly by moving them into shade first.
 Some will stay in the shade all season depending on the plant.
 Read this for some info on who goes in the sun and who stays in the shade.
 Even if your houseplant is a full sun lover don’t move it from indoors directly to the direct sun exposure.